 \section{Introduction}

-Manipulation of deformable objects such as textiles has become increasingly present in various fields like medical robotics~\cite{peters2018review}, human-robot interaction~\cite{erickson2018deep}, automation of household tasks~\cite{verleysen2020video} and assistive dressing~\cite{klee2015personalized,kapusta2019personalized}.
-However, as discussed in~\cite{chi2022iterative}, textile objects bring several challenges to robotic manipulation, including non-linear dynamics and numerous physical properties (e.g. elasticity, friction, density distribution) that influence their behaviors, as highlighted in Fig.~\ref{fig:different_meshes}.
-Such properties are difficult to estimate in online robotic scenarios due to the complexity of both the yarn material properties and construction techniques, thus hindering a variety of complex interaction tasks~\cite{ha2022flingbot,erickson2018deep}.
+Manipulation of deformable objects such as textiles is common in medical robotics~\cite{peters2018review}, human-robot interaction~\cite{erickson2018deep}, automation of household tasks~\cite{verleysen2020video}, assistive dressing~\cite{klee2015personalized,kapusta2019personalized}.
+However, as discussed in~\cite{chi2022iterative}, textile objects are challenging when it comes to manipulation due to complex dynamics and often unknown physical properties (e.g. elasticity, friction, density distribution).
+These properties depend on the yarn material and textile construction technique and may be difficult to estimate in online robotics manipulation scenarios~\cite{ha2022flingbot}.

-In this work, we address the problem of encoding elastic properties of deformable objects, such as textiles, to learn data-driven models that generalize to variations of elastic properties.
+We address the problem of encoding elastic properties of textile objects, to learn data-driven models that generalize to variations of elastic properties, see Fig.~\ref{fig:different_meshes}.
 Modeling the elastic behavior of textiles has been addressed in two rather distant communities: textile engineering~\cite{poincloux2018geometry} and computer graphics~\cite{clyde2017modeling, sperl2020homogenized}.
 The analytical models from these communities are computationally expensive and commonly not applicable in real-time robotic manipulation.
-Moreover, such models build on the well-defined parameters measured with high-precision devices using controlled experiments~\cite{eberhardt1996fast, yousef2018investigating}.
-Today, there are no commonly adopted and annotated datasets on which these parameters are provided, requiring to identify alternative strategies to encode elastic properties of textiles.
+Moreover, such models build on parameters measured with high-precision devices under controlled experiments~\cite{eberhardt1996fast, yousef2018investigating}.
+Today, there are no commonly adopted and annotated datasets for which these parameters are provided, requiring thus alternative strategies to encode elastic properties of textiles.